edeliu2000/genome/README.md

 Run Locally:

 Testing:
-Tests can be initiated via running
+Tests for our components can be initiated via running
 ```
 test-images.sh
 ```
-script.
 To run tests only for specific components disable undesired components in the script above.